Visualizations Overview¶

 Optional argument

-Examples of Output
+Examples of Output¶

-The Flow Plot above shows the mean of allocated amounts per each allocation site (i.e. uid) in stacked mode.
-The stacking of the means clearly shows, where the biggest allocations where made during the program run.
+The Flow Plot above shows the mean of allocated amounts per each allocation site (i.e.

-The Flow Plot above shows the trend of the average running time of the SLList_search function depending on the size of the structure we execute the search on.
+The Flow Plot above shows the trend of the average running time of the SLList_search

-Scatter Plot
+Scatter Plot¶

-Scatter plot visualizes the data as points on two dimensional grid, with moderate customization possibilities.
+Scatter plot visualizes the data as points on two-dimensional grid, with moderate customization possibilities.
 This visualization also display regression models, if the input profile was postprocessed by Regression Analysis.
 The output backend of Scatter plot is Bokeh library.

-Overview and Command Line Interface
+Overview and Command Line Interface¶

-perun show scatter
+perun show scatter¶

 Interactive visualization of resources and models in scatter plot format.